MIPS/gcc/gcc-4_3-branch/gcc/config/rs6000/predicates.md

   if (dest_regno != VRSAVE_REGNO || src_regno != VRSAVE_REGNO)
     return 0;

+  /* Under VSX it is possible for there to be no clobbers if the function uses
-  for (i = 1; i < count; i++)
+     vector registers that overlap with the floating point registers, but no registers that overlap the altivec registers.  */ for (i = 1; i < count; i++)
     {
       rtx elt = XVECEXP (op, 0, i);